 1 cup boiling water for rising

 - In a large mixing bowl, with a stand or handheld mixer fitted with a dough hook stir together flour, sugar, yeast, milk, soft butter, and salt.
-Watch out, that the yeast and the salt don't get in touch.
 Stir on low speed until it starts to come together.
 Slowly add water while mixing the dough.
 Knead on medium-low speed for 10 minutes.
 Shape the dough into a 9.85x6.7 inches (25x17cm) rectangle.
-Wrap tightly with plastic foil and refrigerate overnight 8-12 hours.
+Wrap tightly with plastic foil and refrigerate overnight (8-12 hours).

-- Place the cold butter between 2 pieces of parchment or waxed paper.
-With a rolling pin pound butter into a 7.1x7.1 inches (18x18cm) rectangle.
+- Place the cold butter between 2 pieces of parchment or wax paper.
+With a rolling pin, pound butter into a 7.1x7.1 inches (18x18cm) rectangle.
 Straighten the sides with the outer edges of your hands by pushing towards the center.
 Roll evenly thick.
 Cover with plastic wrap and freeze butter and the croissant dough for 20 minutes.

 - Just use as much flour as needed that the dough doesn't stick.
 Firmly but carefully press the dough with the rolling pin starting on both sealed ends.
 Then stop pressing and begin rolling the dough.
 Be careful and don't work the dough over that the butter doesn't incorporate with the dough.
 Roll the croissant dough just in one direction into a 15x7.9 inches (38x20 cm) rectangle, 0.3 inches (7-8mm) thick.
 Rotate the dough 180° while rolling to keep it even, if needed.
 Make sure that you lengthen the dough instead of widening it and keep the edges as straight as possible.
 Shape the corners with your hands to a square.